 Asking you to help or do it for me will always be easier than me looking it up or figuring it out.
 Resist, dear friend, resist.
 Fish.
 Teaching.
 Eating.
 You get it, right?
 Remember, daylight hours!
 When we spend all day with a “line at our desk” (remote equivalent: Slack blowing up), we feel GREAT we helped people all day and we had some answers, but then we get to keep working all night to do our real job.

 Get really clear on your job role.
 You’re going to WANT to solve everything for your team because this validates you.
 We all feel nervous in these new roles and it’s hard to immediately strike the right balance of power.
 New leaders are either baby tyrants or mother hens.
 Leading through telling or leading through helping.
 Find the middle ground.
-We’ll talk about this in boot camp, but do some brainstorming on it.
-Two sides of the paper, fill them up.
+On two sides of the paper, fill them up.
 Now you know what NOT to do.

 Stop doing your old job.
 The Peter principle is a real thing.
 It means you’ll keep getting promoted until you reach your limit of competence.
 Translated, that means until you quit learning the new job and we find you still doing your old job.
 Don’t fizzle out at the first leadership rung.
 No, you can’t keep any accounts.
 No!
 Uh-uh!
 Zip!
 None.
 Give it to a rep on your team and help them be great instead.